evenator/CarND-Advanced-Lane-Lines/README.md

 7. Determine the curvature of the lane and the vehicle position with respect to the center of the lane.
 8. Draw the detected lane and warp it back onto the original image perspective.
-9. Output a vision display of the lane boundaries overlaid on the original image, as well as a numerical estimate of the lane curvature and vehicle position.
+9. Output a visual display of the lane boundaries overlaid on the original image, as well as a numerical estimate of the lane curvature and vehicle position.